FalconSocial/engage-recruitment/README.md

 1. Review the code to familiarise yourself with what it does and make any improvements you think are necessary.
 2. Implement an additional feature to get the difference in weather between two cities (see below).

+Weather data is obtained from the API defined here: https://openweathermap.org/current#data.
+An API key is required for this and will be provided to you.

 ### Additional Feature

 GIVEN a city name C1 and a city name C2<br />